openrndr/openrndr-guide/src/main/kotlin/docs/02_Getting_Started_with_OPENRNDR/C00_SetupYourFirstProgram.md

 OPENRNDR provides an application framework that allows its users to write applications that run on Microsoft Windows, MacOS platforms and Linux/x64 systems.

 ## Requirements ##
- * A computer running Windows 10 (older versions may work but are untested) or MacOSX 10.10+
+ * A computer running any of our supported platforms.
  * A graphics adapter and drivers that supports OpenGL 3.3
  * JDK 8, 9, 10, or 11 installed.
 Both OpenJDK and OracleJDK work.
  * [IntelliJ Idea 2018.2](https://www.jetbrains.com/idea/download/) Community or Enterprise edition